 As the baby boomer generation continues to age, more career opportunities are becoming available for those who wish to work with the elderly population.
 To prepare these budding professionals, colleges across the country are adding gerontology degrees to their program offerings.
 Students looking for the right gerontology school should consider tuition costs as well as program features such as internship and research opportunities, academic rigor, and faculty support.
-To aid gerontology degree hopefuls in this pursuit, we’ve created the following list of 20 great value colleges for gerontology in 2016-2017.
+To aid gerontology degree hopefuls in this pursuit, we’ve created the following list of 20 great value colleges for gerontology.

 Graduate Degree Opportunities in Gerontology